orionhealth/eclipse-dance-plugin/README.md

 * Add all bundles from target platform into Run/Debug Configuration
 * And sometimes, delete the work directory!

-This plugin replaces all of that with a shiny button (code coming shortly).
+This plugin replaces all of that with a shiny button.

 All items can be enabled or disabled.